heycarsten/propro-ansible/README.md

    ansible-playbook -K -s -u admin -i inventory/hosts site.yml
    ```

+## Give it a whirl

+The beauty of Ansible is just how easy it is to re-use roles and tweak
+playbooks, don't think you're confined to what I've laid-out here.
+Feel free
+to create your own playbooks for your specific needs.
+Propro is really just
+supposed to be a starting point.

 ## Groups

 Here is some info about the groups that are included in the example inventory